 Lake Worth Drainage District personnel staff work year-round to maintain our water control system to ensure optimum operations during rain events.
 Each rainfall event has its own characteristics and must be managed as it develops.
-Radar and other weather reporting technology, along with constant communication with emergency management entities, are utilized to assist District staff responding to rain and storm events.
+Radar and other weather reporting technology, along with constant communication with emergency management entities, are utilized to assist District staff in responding to rain and storm events.

 Water levels in canals are monitored, and control structures and flood gates may be opened to release water.
 Water levels and structures must also be monitored and operated to ensure sufficient water is released without letting so much water go that we threaten the underground aquifer and drinking water of our residences.
-Rights-of-way, culverts and bridges must be inspected and cleared quickly of any blockage so there is continuous free flow of water throughout the connecting canal system.
+Rights-of-way, culverts and bridges must be inspected and cleared quickly of any blockage so there is a continuous free flow of water throughout the connecting canal system.

 Property Managers and Homeowners Associations

 Residential communities are designed to retain water in swales and onsite detention ponds or lakes.
-When lakes reach their designed control elevation, water is discharged through a weir or fixed or operable control structures into the adjacent canal.
+When lakes reach their designed control elevation, water is discharged through a weir or fixed or operable control structure into the adjacent canal.
 With prior authorization from the Lake Worth Drainage District, communities with operable structures may be allowed to open their structures to increase the stormwater discharge rate prior to and after a rain event.

 Residential associations must pre-designate authorized individuals to act on behalf of the community regarding the maintenance and operation of its drainage system and discharge control structure operation.
 These individuals may be board members, drainage committee members or individuals from a property management company.

-Updated contact information for these designated individuals must be provided to the District annually to verify authorization and ensure delivery of operational instructions.
+Updated contact information for these designated individuals must be provided to the District annually to verify authorization and ensure the delivery of operational instructions.
 Click here authorized contacts for community drainage systems.

-The most important actions that a residential association can take is to ensure year-round maintenance of the community’s drainage system to ensure that control structures, swales, drains and outfall pipes have an unobstructed flow.
-In addition, property landscape maintenance and removal of any encroachments on canal rights-of-way is imperative to avoid potential blockages in canals due to debris and provide a clear path for large equipment should emergency access be required.
+The most important action that a residential association can take is to ensure year-round maintenance of the community’s drainage system to ensure that control structures, swales, drains and outfall pipes have an unobstructed flow.
+In addition, property landscape maintenance and removal of any encroachments on canal rights-of-way are imperative to avoid potential blockages in canals due to debris and provide a clear path for large equipment should emergency access be required.